 Farm Sales & Purchases

-We advise both sellers and purchasers on land transactions involving all aspects of rural property, including sales and purchases of farms, agricultural land and associated residential and commercial property.
+We advise both sellers and purchasers on land transactions involving all aspects of rural property, including sales and purchases of farms and agricultural land.

 We deal with all related elements of sales and purchases of rural property, including the following:

 - Environmental stewardship schemes and single farm payment

 We take the time to understand your business and the commercial implications of changes to your business structure, and work closely with other professionals, including accountants and land agents, to ensure that all matters are dealt with efficiently and practically.

 Partnerships remain the most common form of business structure in the agricultural sector, but we can assist with advising on a variety of business structures.